 The NYC Building Code accepts two different methods for sizing post-fire smoke purge systems that will serve R-2 occupancies: stair ventilation or corridor ventilation.
 It is only necessary to deploy one of them to meet code requirements.

 If stair ventilation is used, a fan system must be deployed at the top of all enclosed exit stairs.
 The system must be reversible, capable of both injecting fresh air and exhausting indoor air with smoke.
-To determine the required capacity, the two following calculations are carried out considering the area of the largest floor in the building, and the highest value is used:
+To determine the required capacity of the fan system, the two values below must be calculated for the largest floor in the building.
+Then, the highest of the two values is used:

 If corridor ventilation is used, each corridor must be equipped with reversible fans and ducts.
-The required capacity is 6 ACH or 1 CFM/ft2, whichever is higher, but here the calculation is based on the sum of the largest apartment area and the corridor area.
+The required fan system capacity is 6 ACH or 1 CFM/ft2, whichever is higher.
+In this case, the calculation is based on the sum of the largest apartment area and the corridor area.

 In both cases, the post-fire smoke purge system must be equipped with manual controls.
 If a fire command center is mandatory according to section 911 of the code, it must include the post-fire smoke purge control.
 On the other hand, if a fire command center is not mandatory, the manual control must be included in the fire alarm panel.
 The control must be equipped with a graphic display that indicates the building areas being served by each post-fire smoke purge system.